CyborgApe78/Jump-and-Stuff-Design-Doc/WIP/Things that need to be created.md

 * [[Save System]]
 * [[Game Modes]]
 * [[Races]] like in [[Ori and the Will of the Wisps]] and [[Donkey Kong 64]]
+* Need to look into having game objects say they are done after checking save
+Need a save component, like player detector
+Need to keep player state and speed between transition